kurt-mueller-osumc/angular-docker-demo/README.md

-# AngularDockerDemo
+# Angular Docker Demo

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.0.
+It demonstrates how to development, build, and deploy Angular applications via a docker image.
+It makes extensive use of VS Code's Remote Container extension.

 ## Development server